jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Told you," Lisa Huang said quietly, gathering her files with the satisfaction of someone who'd been absolutely certain of the outcome.
 "Political theater."

 Sophia turned in her seat, looking across the courtroom to where Ethan sat in the back row.
 He was staring at her, eyes wet, hands pressed together like he'd been praying.
-When their gazes met, his entire face transformedrelief so profound it was almost painful to witness.
+When their gazes met, his entire face transformed—relief so profound it was almost painful to witness.

 She smiled.